aneziac/physics_engine/docs/common.rst

 Functions
 ---------
-1. trect
+1. trect([x, y, a, b])
-     Transforms coordinates for a rectangle from the original Quadrant IV to the more intuitive Quadrant I. Inputs: (x, y, a, b)
+     Transforms coordinates for a rectangle from the original Quadrant IV to the more intuitive Quadrant I.
-2. rect
+2. rect([x, y, a, b])
-     Creates a black rectangle at (x, y, a, b).
+     Creates a black rectangle at the specified coordinates.
 For testing and simple operations.
-3. tcirc
+3. tcirc([x, y])
+     Transforms 2 coordinates from Quadrant IV to Quadrant I.

 Variables
 ---------